pypyr/docs/content/docs/getting-started/basic-concepts.md

 ### simple step
-A simple step is just the name of the python module. pypyr will look in your working directory for these modules or packages.
+A simple step is just the name of the python module. pypyr will look in your pipeline's directory for these modules or packages.

 For a package, be sure to specify the full namespace (i.e not just `mymodule`, but `mypackage.mymodule`.